/sep 19, 2022

 Very popular https://www.npmjs.com/package/cors package, will, by default, reflect Access-Control-Request-Headers as described here: https://www.npmjs.com/package/cors#configuration-options.

-This insecure default in cors library further weakens double submit cookie pattern protection.
+This insecure default in CORS library further weakens double-submit cookie pattern protection.

 As a sidenote, csurf middleware is using csrf npm package for secret and token generation. csrf package doesn’t use cryptographically secure random number generator to protect the secret.
 Instead, it utilizes rndm package which is equivalent to Javascript Math.random() call which is easily guessable.
-While this doesn’t significantly increase the risk of exploitation it demonstrates lack of security review of the csurf and related libraries.
+While this doesn’t significantly increase the risk of exploitation it demonstrates a lack of security review of the csurf and related libraries.

 References